Varunmargam/My_Blogs/cllg0imu9000b08mn1hdsdms1.md

 # 📍Introduction

-Welcome to my Jenkins series!
+Welcome to my Jenkins blog series!
 Here, we'll dive into a tool that DevOps Engineers love for automating tasks.
 In this beginner-friendly blog, we'll discover what Jenkins is, learn about CI/CD, set it up, explore the Jenkins Web Interface, and create our very first Jenkins job.

 ---